opendihu/optimization/BayesianOptimization/README.md

 # General 1D Bayesian Optimization

 ## Description
 Bayesian Optimization is a method to find maxima of blackbox functions with a relatively low number of function evaluations.
-This folder contains the files to maximize a continuous function from R to R. Because infinity is hard to compute, the function actually has to be from an interval [a,b] to R. The resulting optimization process can then also be visualized afterwards.
+This folder contains the files to maximize a continuous function from $\mathbb{R}$ to $\mathbb{R}$.
+Because infinity is hard to compute, the function actually has to be from an interval $[a,b]$ to $\mathbb{R}$.
+The resulting optimization process can then also be visualized afterwards.

-## Dependendcies
+## Dependencies
 Python: Python 3.10.12

 Required Python libraries: botorch, torch, numpy, matplotlib, os, csv, time